SECTION: Index E - Purchasing

 Common Types of University Contracts

-University contractual agreements include but are not limited to purchasing, contract services, Interlocal agreements, lease/rental agreements, cooperative agreements, memorandums of understanding, interagency contracts, grants and grant sub-recipient agreements, software licensing agreements, consortium agreements, professional services agreements and consulting agreements.
+University contractual agreements include but are not limited to purchasing, contract services, Interlocal agreements, cooperative agreements, memorandums of understanding, interagency contracts, grants and grant sub-recipient agreements, software licensing agreements, consortium agreements, professional services agreements and consulting agreements.
 Contracts are classified as either standardized contracts or non-standard contracts.

 These procedures do not include the following types of agreements: